juancarlospaco/nim-gatabase/README.md

 - ✅ `IS NULL`, `IS NOT NULL`.
 - ✅ `UPDATE`.
 - ✅ `SET`.

+Intentionally not supported:
 - Deep nested SubQueries are not supported.
-Postgres version >=12.
+- `TRUNCATE`, is the same as `DELETE FROM` without a `WHERE`.
+- `CREATE TABLE` and `DROP TABLE`, because is run only once, is left to the user.

 # Install